reppoa/my_linux/i3/readme.txt

-This directory contains all relevant configurations for the i3 window manager.
+This directory contains all relevant configurations for my customized version of i3 window manager.